Dual EC DRBG: Security

 The stated purpose of including the Dual_EC_DRBG in NIST SP 800-90A is that its security is based on computational hardness assumptions from number theory.
 A mathematical security reduction proof can then prove that as long as the number theoretical problems are hard, the random number generator itself is secure.
 However, the makers of Dual_EC_DRBG did not publish a security reduction for Dual_EC_DRBG, and it was shown soon after the NIST draft was published that Dual_EC_DRBG was indeed not secure, because it output too many bits per round.
 The output of too many bits (along with carefully chosen elliptic curve points P and Q) is what makes the NSA backdoor possible, because it enables the attacker to revert the truncation by brute force guessing.
 The output of too many bits was not corrected in the final published standard, leaving Dual_EC_DRBG both insecure and backdoored.

 In many other standards, constants that are meant to be arbitrary are chosen by the nothing up my sleeve number principle, where they are derived from pi or similar mathematical constants in a way that leaves little room for adjustment.
 However, Dual_EC_DRBG did not specify how the default P and Q constants were chosen, possibly because they were constructed by NSA to be backdoored.
-Because the standard committee were aware of the potential for a backdoor, a way for an implementer to choose their own secure P and Q were included.
+Because the standard committee were aware of the potential for a backdoor, a way for an implementer to choose their own secure P and Q was included.
 But the exact formulation in the standard was written such that use of the alleged backdoored P and Q was required for FIPS 140-2 validation, so the OpenSSL project chose to implement the backdoored P and Q, even though they were aware of the potential backdoor and would have preferred generating their own secure P and Q. New York Times would later write that NSA had worked during the standardization process to eventually become the sole editor of the standard.